awslabs/iot-app-kit/docs/AWSIoTSiteWiseSource.md

 })
 ```

+The `fromAsset` function takes the following parameters:

 `asset`

-The asset to query.
+The AWS IoT SiteWise asset to query.

 Type: Object

+The asset contains the field:

-`assetId`
+  - `assetId`

     The ID of the AWS IoT SiteWise asset to query.

     Type: String

 `withModels`

 (Optional) Whether or not to fetch asset models that is associated with the specified asset.
 The default value is `false`.

 Type: Boolean

 `withPropertyValues`

-(Optional) Whether or not to fetch the current value of the specified asset properties that were created in the specified asset.
+(Optional) Whether to fetch the current value of the specified asset properties that were created in the specified asset.
 Property values won’t be automatically updated.
 You can use the `timeSeriesData` query to update property values.
 The default value is `false`.

 Type: Boolean